The-Missing-UMCS/UM-WIX1002/README.md

 1. Go <https://stackoverflow.com/>.
 You could find virtually all answers on it.
 2. Utilize <https://www.google.com/>.
 It's much more stronger than you might expect.
-3. Ask questions on <https://openai.com/blog/chatgpt/>. chatGPT extremely useful, but never overrely on it.
+3. Ask questions on <https://openai.com/blog/chatgpt/>. chatGPT is extremely useful, but never overrely on it.
 Never let AI to restrict your imagination.
 4. Read others' code on <https://github.com/> or <https://gitlab.com/>.
 Programmers read more than code.
 5. Start reading Java Documentation on <https://docs.oracle.com/javase/7/docs/api/>.
 It provides tools and explanations you need which will make your life simpler.
 6. Ask your buddy/ demo/ friends/ anyone who is good at programming.